 Cattus Island Butterfly Bogs Trail is a 2.3 mile lightly trafficked loop trail located near Toms River, New Jersey that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 This is a great short hike on easy terrain.
 If you're in the area, come out and enjoy this park.
 You can make the trip as log as you want.
 You can even enjoy some geocaching.